turnebre/UdacityProjects/DataEngineer/DataWarehouseProject/README.md

 This project looks at Sparkify's data collection of song's and listening activity.
 The goal is to move their data, which resides in S3 in a directory of JSON logs, to a cloud database (redshift).

+The `"dwh.cfg"` file contains all the AWS credentials needed to connect to our database, such as the hist, S3 path, and cluster configuration

 ## Database Schema Design

 The database schema is broken down into fact and dimension tables.
 Most of the columns have non null constraints, but a few didnt have much information so were left without a non null constraint.
 The schema goes as follows: